Andika

 What is the difference between Andika and Andika New Basic?

-Andika has a more complete character set comparable to Charis SIL and Doulos SIL.
-Andika New Basic has a limited character set, supporting only the Basic Latin and Latin-1 Supplement Unicode ranges, plus a selection of the more commonly used extended Latin characters, with miscellaneous diacritical marks, symbols and punctuation.
+Andika has an extensive character set comparable to Charis SIL and Doulos SIL.
+Andika New Basic has a Latin-only, much smaller character set, supporting the Basic Latin and Latin-1 Supplement Unicode ranges, plus a limited selection of the more commonly used extended Latin characters, with miscellaneous diacritical marks, symbols and punctuation.

 See the complete Andika - FAQ list.

-See the complete Latin, Cyrillic, and Greek Fonts - FAQ list.
+See also the complete Latin, Cyrillic, and Greek Fonts - FAQ list.